Graham Platner: Early life

-Platner was born on September 1, 1984, in Blue Hill, Maine.
+Graham Platner was born on September 1, 1984, in Blue Hill, Maine.
 He was raised in Sullivan, a coastal town near Acadia National Park, and in Ellsworth.
-He is the elder of two sons born to restaurant owner Leslie Harlow and lawyer Bronson Platner.
-His grandfather was the modernist architect Warren Platner.
+He is the elder of two sons born to upscale restaurant owner Leslie Harlow and lawyer Bronson Platner.
+Platner's parents separated when he was six.
+His grandfather, Warren Platner, was a modernist architect who designed interiors for the Ford Foundation and Windows on the World, the restaurant atop the old World Trade Center.